menu

 Housing costs in Bronx are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-One of the nice things about Bronx is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Bronx is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-One downside of living in Bronx is that it can take a long time to commute to work.
-In Bronx, the average commute to work is 41.02 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Bronx’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Bronx, however, the average commute to work is quite long.
+On average, people spend 41.02 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Bronx in 2022 was $26,956, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,824 for a family of four.
 However, Bronx contains both very wealthy and poor people as well.